CodyTolene/pip-boy-apps/README.md

 ### Website <a name="website-installation"></a>

 You can install and play apps directly from https://pip-boy.com/.
-Just connect to your PC using the website and start playing!
+Just connect to your PC using the website, upload, and start playing!

-> ![Info][img-info] Games will be available under the INV > APPS tabs on your
+> ![Info][img-info] Apps and games will be available under the INV > APPS tabs
-> Pip-Boy device once uploaded.
+> on your Pip-Boy device once uploaded.

 <p align="right">[ <a href="#index">Index</a> ]</p>